mariusvrstr/Python-SCD-ETL/README.md

 DOR
 - Is it necessary to batchbreading of file for large files?
+- Is there a need to customize the validity period e.g. 30 days?

 Completed
 - [X] Read excel into type accurate class